 Yes, you can buy a jar of maraschino cherries, but the standard process of making maraschino cherries today leaves a lot to be desired.
-If you regularly use this popular cocktail garnish, you may want to make them yourself for a far more natural maraschino cherry.
+They're often filled with artificial colors, sweeteners, and, quite honestly, they're a bit of a mess.

 - 1 pound fresh, pitted cherries

 - 750ml bottle maraschino liqueur

 - Add the cherries and sugar to canning jars with tight sealing lids.
 The cherries should fill the container but should not be crammed inside.

 - If you have more cherries than comfortably fit in the jar, use a second jar for the remainder.